ibm-cloud-docs/BlockStorage/identify_LUNs.md

    In the example, the IP address "161.26.99.155" is the target IP address of your {{site.data.keyword.blockstorageshort}} and "1034" is the PortalTag.

 4. Next, use the IBMCLOUD CLI command `ibmcloud sl block volume-list`.
-The output contains the volume ID, the hostname of the storage device, the DC location, storage type, capacity, the amount of space already being used and the LUN ID.
+The output contains the volume ID, the hostname of the storage device, the DC location, storage type, capacity, the amount of space that is already used, and the LUN ID.

    ```text
    $ ibmcloud sl block volume-list